 GRAMMAR – We will further develop our knowledge and understanding of SPaG terminology.
 We will continue working on applying our spelling, punctuation and grammar skills to our extended pieces of writing.

 Writing… In English we will be focusing on how to write information texts before moving on to a fiction unit.
 A regular focus on spelling and handwriting will continue- we will work on the rest of the RWI spelling patterns before revisiting the Year 5/6 spelling words (these are the ones you received along with your child’s report at the end of last term).

 Learning Top Tip from Mrs Sims: “Try to use a range of punctuation in your writing; show off what you can do!”

 Please make sure that all school uniform and PE kit is clearly labelled.
-Normally we have PE on a Tuesday and Thursday but we advise your children to have kits in school throughout the week as this sometimes changes according to the timetable.
 Please include joggers and a sweatshirt for outdoor PE and a spare pair of socks.
 Roll on deodorant is also permitted (no spray deodorant please!)
 PE is a compulsory part of the curriculum.
 In encouraging the children to take greater responsibility for themselves, and in getting them prepared for secondary school – if your child does not have their PE kit in school when we have sport, they will complete an activity related to their learning in a class in school.
-If this happens 3 times, Mr Cox (our PE Leader), will be contacting parents.
 Please support your child in having their kit ready and in school.
-Thank you for your cooperation on this matter.

 Please let the school and the teacher know if your child has any allergies (that we do not already know about) or needs to take any medication.